 There is no point asking anybody else.
 Go outside and take a test photo, then you will have your answer.

 Wrong!!!!
 Absolutely not!
-The aurora is in the sky somewhere near Iceland.
+The aurora is in the sky somewhere near IcelandAntarctica.
 Driving to Glendale will only increase your chances of missing the show and increase your chances of having an accident driving on unfamiliar, single-track roads in the dark.
-Go to the closest place to where your are staying that has a clear view of the horizon to the north.
+Go to the closest place to where you are staying that has a clear view of the horizon to the northsouth.
 This might even be your own garden.

-I take test photos of the night sky every 10-15 minutes, 365 days of the year, to check the state of the aurora.
+I take regular test photos of the night sky, 365 days of the year, to check the state of the aurora.
 By doing this I can tell in advance when an aurora is emerging.
 This gives me advance warning of if or when a show is likely to occur.
 I also developed an app that alerts me with 100% accuracy when the aurora is about to start.